 I consistently preach that understanding your audience, users, customers etc is a must in succeeding in (online) business.
-Website analytics is another way to learn about their behavior on your own website.
+Using analytics tools is a great way to learn about their behavior on your own website.
 It’s such a powerful advantage!
 Essentially, analytics help you make smarter decision from marketing campaigns all the way to business decision.

 Calls to actions, aka CTA, are an essential element of a person’s experience of a website.
 A CTA gets a visitor to take action – just like the name suggests.
 Without one, a visitor isn’t guided to do anything and is likely just to bounce.
 That’s not good.